-These are acquired and developed in all the expected forums: lectures, seminars and tutorials.
-Individual module descriptions give more precise details.
+These are acquired and developed in all the expected forums: lectures, seminars, tutorials, workshops and 1:1 teaching.
+B1 and B2 are addressed at stage 1 in Study Skills teaching, which is linked into MUS1011.
+Individual module descriptions give more specific details.